-Assistant Curator | Curation of commissioned artwork for warehouse related projects.
-Social Media Manager of ‘Tottenham Creative Warehouse District’.
-HA website updates & newsletters.
-Art programme curation for London primary schools with HA artists.
-Key achievements: Groundbreaking neighbourhood-based platform for gentrification-displaced artists, contexts of care/ dissent/ liberation and intentional intersection spaces for community development.
+Co-curator | Co-curation of commissioned artwork for warehouse-related projects.
+Social media manager of Tottenham Warehouse District, website updates & newsletters.
+Art programme co-curation for Haringey primary schools with HA artists.
+Key achievements: Democratising art creating alternative art circuits.
+Developing a creative neighbourhood-based platform by displaced-by-gentrification artists.
+Creating contexts of care, dissent, and liberation as well as intentional intersection spaces for community development.

-Relationship & Development Assistant | Digital Marketing.
-Key achievement: Revealing hidden histories of Britain’s Black heritage focusing on social and political issues through art.
+Relationship & Development Assistant | Assisting the relationship & development department related to communication and digital marketing.
+Key achievement: Revealing hidden history working on social and political topics through art.

-Peckham Platform | 2015, London.
-Peckham Platform is a social art gallery connecting people, art and place in the South London neighbourhood of Peckham believing that communities can inform and shape their engagement with their locality by working with contemporary visual artists bringing meaningful contemporary social practice alive influencing policy making in the area and beyond.
+Peckham Platform | 2015 – London, UK.
+Peckham Platform is one of the few public art galleries in London devoted to social art practice, connecting people, art, and place.
+They believe that communities can inform and shape their engagement with their locality by collaborating with contemporary visual artists, bringing meaningful contemporary social practice alive, influencing policy making in the area and beyond.

-Gallery Assistant | Assisting ‘Twelve’ exhibition by Melanie Manchot, ‘Cuming: a Natural Selection’ exhibition by Janetka Platun and ‘Doing Nothing is Not an Option: in Memory of Nigerian Writer and Activist Ken Saro-Wiwa’ exhibition by Michael McMillan.
-Key achievement: Fostering Social Practice in migrant, disenfranchised and gentrificated Peckham neighbourhood.
+Social Art Gallery & Learning Assistant | Assisting ‘Twelve’ exhibition by Melanie Manchot, ‘Cuming: a Natural Selection’ exhibition by Janetka Platun and ‘Doing Nothing is Not an Option: in Memory of Nigerian Writer and Activist Ken Saro-Wiwa’ exhibition by Michael McMillan.
+Key achievement: Fostering participatory art in the disenfranchised and gentrified neighbourhood of Peckham in South London.

-Project Assistant – Content Curator | Curator of Fomecc – Creative Industries Networking Platform researching and selecting content, community build-up and follow-up.
-Key achievement: Community organising fostering Social Practice international networks.
+Curator / Community Organiser | Curator of Fomecc – Creative Industries Networking Platform in Spain, South America and West Africa.
+Research, content curation, community building and follow-up.
+Key achievement: Community organising building tricontinental creative industries networks.

-Ribermusica | 2007-2009, Barcelona.
-Ribermusica is a nonprofit organisation with a long trajectory working on Social Practice using music as a tool for cohesion in Barcelona’s neighbourhood La Ribera through several community-based projects.
+Ribermusica Festival | 2007-2009 – Barcelona, Spain.
+Ribermusica is a private foundation with a long trajectory working on social art using music as a tool for cohesion.
+They work in Barcelona’s neighbourhood La Ribera, through several community-based projects.
 Among them, Ribermusica Festival which brings music performances into unusual places.

-Assistant Curator | Booking of 20 unusual venues (shops, libraries, barbershops, bakeries, parks, restaurants, hotels …) for editions 2007, 2008 and 2009.
-Key achievements: Hosting horizontal music performances, creating contexts of care/ dissent / liberation and intentional intersection spaces for community gathering / development.
+Cultural Producer | Booking and liaison of unusual concert venues (shops, libraries, barbershops, parks, restaurants, hotels …) for Ribermusica Festival’s editions 2007, 2008 and 2009.
+Key achievements: Democratising art creating alternative art circuits and horizontal performances.
+Creating contexts of care, dissent, and liberation as well as intentional intersection spaces for community development.

-Founding Curator | Production, organisation, administration and communication of ninety-six art exhibitions, four hundred concerts, four hundred Dj sessions, four hundred screenings, two charity theme Festivals, a fashion catwalk, one hundred design markets, five outdoor live graffiti paintings, five big decoration projects and three international art residencies in other European independent backpackers hostels.
-Key achievements: Groundbreaking platform democratising art, creating different art circuits, space for Barcelona’s multidisciplinary arts underground scene, international and local community gathering and intentional intersection context of dissent / liberation.
-Inspired following independent backpackers hostels bringing arts & culture to their spaces worldwide.
+Founding Curator-Producer / Project Manager | Programming, organisation, administration, and communication of ninety-six art exhibitions, four hundred concerts, four hundred Dj sessions, four hundred film screenings, two fundraising festivals, a fashion catwalk, one hundred design markets, five outdoor live graffiti paintings, five big hostel decoration projects, and three international art residencies in other European independent backpackers’ hostels.
+Key achievements: Democratising art creating alternative art circuits, providing space for Barcelona’s multidisciplinary underground arts scene.
+Creating contexts of care, dissent, and liberation as well as intentional intersection spaces for community development.
+Inspiring other independent backpackers’ hostels to bring arts & culture to their spaces worldwide.